We make buildings that change lives – for the better

 ‘Deer House’ granted Full Planning Consent

-Guy Hollaway Architects are delighted to announce that ‘Deer House’ has been granted Full Planning Consent by Ashford Borough Council under delegated powers.
+Hollaway Studio are delighted to announce that ‘Deer House’ has been granted Full Planning Consent by Ashford Borough Council under delegated powers.

 Vicarage Farm sites on site

-Guy Hollaway Architects are pleased to announce the commencement of work on site at Vicarage Farm.
+Hollaway Studio are pleased to announce the commencement of work on site at Vicarage Farm.

 Curious Brewery topping out